Public and Regulatory

 - Representing a teacher accused by the NCTL of “grooming” a pupil

-- Representing a regulated therapist before the HCPC.
+- Representing a registered psychologist before the HCPC

 - LLB (Hons)